Incident ID: SAA10009

 Non-governmental organizations concurred that a number of children were among the dead and wounded at the site.
 In a statement released on the day of the incident, Save the Children said that “[d]ozens of children aged between 6 and 14” were “feared dead” and injured, according to its staff.
 Human Rights Watch’s investigation concluded that the attack “killed at least 26 children and wounded at least 19 more.”
 The International Committee of the Red Cross’s operations coordinator stated on the day of the incident that ”50 people died and 77 were injured” and that a hospital in Al Talh supported by the ICRC “received 30 dead and 48 injured, of which the vast majority were children.”
 Marta Rivas Blanco, a nurse with the ICRC mobile surgical team at the Al Talh hospital where many of those wounded in the incident were treated, wrote in a piece for The Guardian that the “emergency room was full” after the incident, which necessitated the implementation of a mass casualty plan.

-Witness accounts provided to investigators, accounts provided by Houthi movement outlets, and open source analysis of videos from the day of the strike support the account that many of the children affected by the strike were from two schools: from on a school trip to a Houthi martyrs cemetery on the day of the strike, their bus stopped in Dahyan for refreshments, and was subsequently attacked, leading to the large number of children among the dead and wounded.
+Witness accounts provided to investigators, accounts provided by Houthi movement outlets, and open source analysis of videos from the day of the strike support the account that many of the children affected by the strike were from two schools on a school trip to a Houthi martyrs cemetery on the day of the strike, their bus stopped in Dahyan for refreshments, and was subsequently attacked, leading to the large number of children among the dead and wounded.

 Open source analysis buttresses the claim that the bus destroyed in the Dahyan incident is the same bus in the video used to transport school children on a trip.